meldig/pdal-parallelizer/README.rst

 GitHub
 ................................................

-The repository for PDAL's Python extension is available at https://github.com/meldig/pdal-parallelizer
+The repository of pdal-parallelizer is available at https://github.com/meldig/pdal-parallelizer

 Usage
 -----------------------------------------------